 MOD EUR/9A21A9/12

-11.44 The notified date20, 21 of bringing into use of any frequency assignment to a space station of a satellite network shall be not later than seven years following the date of receipt by the Bureau of the relevant complete information under No. 9.1 or 9.2, as appropriate.
+11.44 The notified date20, 21 of bringing into use of any frequency assignment to a space station of a satellite network shall be not later than seven years following the date of receipt by the Bureau of the relevant complete information under No. 9.1 or 9.2 in case of satellite networks not subject to Section II of Article 9 or under No. 9.1bis in case of satellite networks subject to Section II of Article 9.
 Any frequency assignment not brought into use within the required period shall be cancelled by the Bureau after having informed the administration at least three months before the expiry of this period.
-(WRC-12)
+(WRC-15)

 Reasons: Consequential to the modification of No. 9.1 and addition of No. 9.1bis.
 These modifications are intended to clarify the computation of the 7-year period for the various types of satellite networks.